findtharun/system-deisgn-central/LowLevelDesign/DesignDataStructures/Readme.md

 <h2> Implementing HashMap </h2>

+From JDK8, HashMap uses <b> Balanceed Binary Tree </b> for Handling Collision Instead of Linked List after Threshold of 8 Values.
+(This will Reduce Search from O(N) to O(logN) if many keys are stored at Same Index)

+* HashMap Can Contain Null Keys, (Hash Code would be zero, Hence Index would be 0).
+* If a Key already Exists in HashMap, the value is replaced with new Value.

 <h4> HashCode Calculation in JDK </h4>
 In Java, the hashCode() method is a method of the Object class, which is a superclass for all objects in Java.
 When you use this method, you typically call it on an object, such as a key in a HashMap, to get a 32-bit signed integer (int) that represents the value of that object.